 Uganda Immigration have implemented the use of Electronic Visas from 01 July 2017.

 All visitors who require an entry visa and do not yet have one, must apply through the online application system prior to arrival.

 You are required to upload clear copies of current passport, Yellow fever certificate and Passport photo.

-The immigration officer will scan the barcode, take your finger prints and photo and ask for the$100 cash payment for the visa.
-(Please note, Uganda only accepts USD bills dated 2006 or newer and in excellent condition).
+The immigration officer will scan the bar code, take your finger prints and photo and ask for the$100 cash payment for the visa.
+(Please note, Uganda only accepts USD bills dated 2009 or newer and in excellent condition).